slendchat/CT-8/README.md

 + Documents on **references** can be found in CT-8/Datasheets/ directory.

 ### Overview
-+ 8-bit data word size
++ 8-bit data word size.
-+ 8-bit instruction word size
++ 8-bit instruction word size.
-+ 16 bit address bus
++ 16 bit address bus.
-+ endianess - big endian
++ Endianess - big endian.
-+ operations are register-register and immidiate.
++ Operations are register-register and immidiate.
++ Oerations store result in accumulator registor(RA).
++ HL register can be written separately using LW, or by one instruction using LDA instr.
++ TEMP and FLAG register can't be written or read by user intentionally

 ### Terminology
 + imm8 / imm16 	-- stands for immediate value, following instruction word in memory.